- Provost and Executive Vice President for Academic Affairs

-Forrest Maltzman was appointed Interim Provost and Executive Vice President for Academic Affairs in January 2016.
+Forrest Maltzman was appointed Provost and Executive Vice President for Academic Affairs in June 2016.
 He has spent most of his career at the George Washington University, most recently serving as Senior Vice Provost for Academic Affairs and Planning and as a Professor of Political Science.

-Dr. Maltzman joined the GW faculty in 1993 as an assistant professor of political science.
+Forrest became a member of the political science faculty at GW in 1993.
 In 2006, he served as chair of the university’s reaccreditation steering committee, and just two years later, he was elected as chair of the Department of Political Science, the largest academic department in the Columbian College of Arts and Sciences.